fedfioravanti/Business-Analytics-with-SQL-and-PowerBI/README.md

 - Over 15,000 rows of data

-Chinook database Entity Relationship Diagram (ERD)
+Below is the Chinook database Entity Relationship Diagram, which illustrates the relationships between the different tables.

 ![Chinook database ERD](notebooks/images/chinook-schema.png?raw=true)